progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--You can see the tag data along with the commit that was tagged by using the `git show` command:-->

-`git show` zeigt dir dann folgenden Tag zusammen mit dem jeweiligen Commit, auf den der Tag verweist, an:
+`git show` zeigt Dir dann folgenden Tag zusammen mit dem jeweiligen Commit, auf den der Tag verweist, an:

 	$ git show v1.4
 	tag v1.4